-If you’re reading this it’s probably because you’ve been “subscribed” without consent to a Payforit “service” which will make weekly charges to your account.
+If you’re reading this it’s probably because you’ve been “subscribed” without consent to a “service” charged for through your phone bill.
+Often these “services” will make weekly charges to your account.

 Three are undoubtedly the worst network for these scams.
 They get more than their fair share of them and are particularly unhelpful to customers who fall victim to them.

-Additionally Three UK have the distinction of being the only UK MNO that doesn’t allow you to place a “charge to bill” bar on your account, which would protect you from these scams.
+Additionally Three UK have the distinction of being the only UK MNO that doesn’t allow you to place a “charge to mobile” bar on your account, which would protect you from these scams.

 What to do First